Pelmen323/Kaiserreich_Autotests/README.md

 - localization files typo check (parses loc files and finds commonly misspelled words, as well as prints correct variant)
 - localization files syntax violations
 - localization files unused loc entries
+- Scripted loc brackets usage (finds oddities with vanilla scripted loc functions usage, such as missing brackets or unexpected following characters)

 *OOB files tests:*
 - unused OOB files (files with unit templates and/or division/ships spawns that are not used)